Wheelchair-accessible taxis/private hire vehicles and assistance dogs

 Passengers in wheelchairs

-We have designated a number of licensed taxis under section 167 of the Equality Act 2010, and details of these vehicles (together with contact details for the owner, if they have consented to us including them) can be found in the list below.
+We have designated a number of licensed taxis and private hire vehicles under section 167 of the Equality Act 2010, and details of these vehicles (together with contact details for the owner, if they have consented to us including them) can be found in the list below.

 This list will be updated from time to time, so please check this page regularly for the latest version.